simonerigoni/convert_images_to_pdf/README.md

 From any folder of your PC you can open a command promt and run `convert_images_to_pdf.exe image_1.jpeg image_2.jpeg` and in the same folder a **merge.pdf** file will be created

+You can find more information in this [blog post](https://simone-rigoni01.medium.com/easily-convert-images-to-pdf-with-python-540093f38988)

 ## Acknowledgements

 Thanks to [datatofish.com](https://datatofish.com/images-to-pdf-python/#:~:text=%20Steps%20to%20Convert%20Images%20to%20PDF%20using,the%20image%20to%20PDF%20using%20Python%20More%20) for the tips about how to convert images to PDF using python